-- Partnerships not engaged in farming with less than \$4,000 of gross receipts from all trade or business activities for federal income tax purposes. - Partnerships engaged solely in farming with less than \$1,000 of net farm profit for federal income tax purposes. - Partnerships engaged in both farming and other trade or business activities with less than \$4,000 of gross receipts from all nonfarm trade or business activities for federal income tax purposes and less than \$1,000 of net farm profit for federal income tax purposes.
+- Partnerships whose 1998 taxable year ends on or after April 1, 1999. - Partnerships not engaged in farming with less than \$4,000 of gross receipts from all trade or business activities for federal income tax purposes. - Partnerships engaged solely in farming with less than \$1,000 of net farm profit for federal income tax purposes. - Partnerships engaged in both farming and other trade or business activities with less than \$4,000 of gross receipts from all nonfarm trade or business activities for federal income tax purposes and less than \$1,000 of net farm profit for federal income tax purposes.